Linuxfabrik/monitoring-plugins/check-plugins/redis-version/README.md

 ## Overview

-Checks the installed Redis version against the endoflife.date API and alerts if the version is end-of-life or if newer releases are available.
+Checks the installed Redis version against the endoflife.date API and alerts if the version is end-of-life or if newer major, minor, or patch releases are available.
+By default, alerts 30 days before the official EOL date.
+The offset is configurable.

+**Important Notes:**

+* The check must run locally on the Redis server because it runs the Redis binary to read its version.

 **Data Collection:**

-* Runs `redis-server --version` locally to determine the installed version
+* Runs `redis-server --version` to read the installed Redis version (configurable via `--path`)
-* Queries the endoflife.date API (<https://endoflife.date/api/redis.json>) and caches the result in a local SQLite database
-* Must run on the Redis server itself
+* Compares against the [endoflife.date API](https://endoflife.date/api/redis.json) to determine EOL status and available updates
+* Caches endoflife.date responses locally for 24 hours to reduce external requests

 ## Fact Sheet